-^{}Figures reported in 2022 were calculated on the closing date of the accounting year are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852.
+^{}Figures reported in 2022 were calculated on the closing date of the accounting year

-The proportion of taxonomy-aligned economic activities in CapEx or OpEx are not disclosed given the current level of data at the disposal of the management company related to such information.
+The proportion of taxonomy-aligned economic activities in CapEx or OpEx are not disclosed in 2022 and 2023 given the level of data at the disposal of the management company at the time.

-^{} Figures reported in 2023 are expressed as a quaterly weighted average.
+^{} Figures reported in 2023 are expressed as a quarterly weighted average.